UNLACING THE CORSET, UNLEASHING THE VOTE

 1919: The Women’s National Press Club was established.

-A civil rights leader from Hartford, Mary Townshend Seymour did much to advance the cause of suffrage and equality in Connecticut, including becoming the first African American woman in the United States to run for state office.
+A civil rights leader from Hartford, Connecticut, Mary Townshend Seymour did much to advance the cause of suffrage and equality in Connecticut, including becoming the first African American woman in the United States to run for state office.
 She was born in Hartford in 1873, only a few years after the end of the Civil War, during the Reconstruction Era.
 Her parents died when she was young, and she was adopted by the family of Lloyd G. Seymour, an African American Civil War veteran and social activist.
 In 1891, she married Frederick Seymour, a member of the Seymour family.

 During the 1919-20 campaign to pass and ratify the Woman Suffrage Amendment, Seymour campaigned to make sure that African American women were included.